 The Project will be accessed from SE 5th Avenue.
 Three access points are planned: one full access driveway on the southwest corner of the development (primarily for residents); one full access driveway on the northwest corner of the development (primarily for visitors to the retail and restaurant uses); and one mid-block one-way exit only driveway (for service vehicles, trash trucks, and visitors).
-There is no pedestrian connectivity from SE 5th Avenue to storefronts.
+A pedestrian pathway from SE 5th Avenue to the storefronts is also provided on the south side of the building.